 These examples underline the value of having a workplace recovery solution in place – you may actually need to use it several times per year, not just on the off-chance that your office is at the centre of a major catastrophe.
 And, when you do, it’s great to be able to move in without delay.

 This brings us to another common misconception, which is that workplace recovery services are inflexible, difficult to administer and expensive.

-On the first and second points, any good provider will draw up a plan when you sign up with them that’ll cover the number and type of desks you’ll need, your network requirements, and anything else your business wouldn’t be able to function without.
+On the first and second points, any good provider will draw up a plan when you sign up with them that will cover the number and type of desks you’ll need, your network requirements, and anything else your business wouldn’t be able to function without.
 This ensures you’ll be in a position to start working within minutes of moving into the space.